 Friendships are formed when we find people with whom we share similarities.
-Everyone likes to be with people with whom they can relate, who share the same hobbies or beliefs.
+Everyone likes to be with people with whom they can relate, and who share the same hobbies or beliefs.
 Friendships are formed in churches, in organizations and groups, and in drinking and drug use.
 If someone is a drinker, they will choose a partner who drinks, the same goes for someone who uses other substances.

-One study researched how young adult drinking affects young men and women in a romantic relationship.
+One study researched how young adult drinking affects young men and women in romantic relationship.
 It found the following:

 - Married young adults were less likely to drink together.

-- Drinking buddies led into drinking partnerships.
+- Drinking buddies led to drinking partnerships.

 - Getting married lowered alcohol consumption.